aws-solutions-library-samples/aws-insurancelake-etl/docs/redshift_integration_guide.md

 AWS Glue ETL jobs must have the correct permissions to access your Amazon Redshift resources and execute SQL statements.
 Follow the below steps to adjust the InsuranceLake AWS Glue stack so that the IAM role used by ETL jobs has these permissions.

-1. Add the following policy document to `get_glue_role` starting at line 502 in [glue_stack.py](https://github.com/aws-solutions-library-samples/aws-insurancelake-etl/blob/main/lib/glue_stack.py#L502), the InsuranceLake AWS Glue stack.
+1. Add the following policy document to `get_glue_role` starting at line 371 in [glue_jobs_stack.py](https://github.com/aws-solutions-library-samples/aws-insurancelake-etl/blob/main/lib/glue_jobs_stack.py#L371), the InsuranceLake AWS Glue jobs stack.

     {: .important}
     Modify the below code to use the correct ARN for your Amazon Redshift Serverless workgroup or cluster.